 Rest Day and Week Nutrition

 Rest days and weeks are an essential part of any training plan.
 As you recover, your body undergoes the adaptations that make you faster.
 This reduction in workload provides an excellent opportunity to return your glycogen to baseline levels.
 Depending on the training block you’ve just completed, the amount of food you need will vary, but it’s not uncommon to feel hungrier.
-In fact, it’s a good sign, and one that signals you’re body is preparing for future work.
+In fact, it’s a good sign and one that signals you’re body is preparing for future work.

-The primary goal of rest day and week nutrition is to prepare you for the next training block—mentally, physically, or both.
 Making intentional food choices can enhance your recovery and motivation, leaving you even stronger for upcoming workouts.

 Because your body is preparing for the next challenge, this isn’t the time to cut calories.
 Your body is healing and adapting in response to the stress of training.
 During this week, you can focus on eating nutritious whole foods that fill you up.
 On the other hand, it can be a good time to ease up on your diet and perhaps even include some treats for a well-deserved mental refresher.

-Studies have shown that endurance athletes rarely operate with completely full glycogen stores.
+Studies have shown that endurance athletes rarely operate with full glycogen stores.
 In fact, they are often in a glycogen deficit.
 This can present a problem, especially if you want to be in top form for an epic event.
 However, you can’t just eat a boatload of carbs the night before your event to top off the tank.

 After carbs are absorbed and converted to glucose by the body, there are essentially three destinations—the liver, muscles, or fat storage.
 The liver and muscles either use the glucose immediately or store it as glycogen for later use, which is what we want.
 Storing glucose as triglycerides or fat occurs for two reasons—the glycogen stores are full, or we’ve outpaced our glycogen synthesis rate.
 The storage of fat isn’t necessarily a bad thing, but carb-loading offers a solution for the explicit goal of single event performance.